leilaannweiss/phrg-nyc-sinatra-pca-000/README.md

 Your forms will need to be complex.
 Your form for a new figure should dynamically generate checkboxes out of the available landmarks and titles.
 It should also have fields for creating a new landmark and/or a new title.
 The controller action that catches the POST request sent by submitting this form should account for this.
 The same is true of your form for editing a given figure.
 Read the tests very carefully to understand how you should set up your forms.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-nyc-sinatra/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-nyc-sinatra/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Welcome to NYC Sinatra!</p>